 Setting them is very easy, for general guides click and drag them outside the document area, and for specific page guides click and drag inside the document.
 This is easy to do when you are working with a distant view.
 So you may think there is a problem here when you are working on a single page and very close to the document without been able to spot any of the outside area, all the guides you place would only fit that single page, for this cases just press Command when placing the guide and it will be set on both pages.

 In Design has some differences compared to Photoshop and Illustrator.
 Guides are tied to layers.
 For example when you set some guides in "Layer 1" and you hide that layer the guides will also hide.
-If you have to place guides in the same position for several pages you should place them in a master page, otherwise you'll see them only in the page you just placed.
+If you have to place guides in the same position for several pages you should place them in a parent page, otherwise you'll see them only in the page you just placed.

 You can also place a guide for a specific point horizontally and vertically at the same time.
 Simply press Command then click over the rulers intersection point and drag to the desired spot.
 If you did it right you should be able to see both guides and the cursor position at the same time.